• Skip to primary navigation

 • Take anti-nausea medicine if you get sea sick easily.
 Even though the waves were calm the day we went, they go fast and it is still a bit bumpy.

-• The boat ride from Uvita is around 1 hour one way.
+• The boat ride from Uvita is around 1 hour and a little more one way.

 • Bring a waterproof camera or GoPro.
 You’ll want to take lots of pictures and videos!